daniel-deychakiwsky/generative-matchmaking/README.md

 ## Running Locally CLI

-Current working directory should be repository root.
+The current working directory should be repository root.
 Explore CLI commands.

 ```shell